 The Code Values Dictionary contains identified code values for specific data elements in the TC Dataset.
 These code values provide the complete set of valid values for the specified data element, unless otherwise noted.
 Usage of code values not included in the Code Values Dictionary will not be in conformance with the 6.3.1 Contract and Exhibit A.

-The Sample Paper Transaction is provided for informational purposes only.
-This visual example is to illustrate a possible representation of paper transactions for use of the TC Dataset.
+The Sample Paper Transaction Confirmation is provided for informational purposes only.
+This visual example is to illustrate a possible representation of a paper transaction confirmation for use of the TC Dataset.
 The basis for this example is the Exhibit A and code values are used instead of free-form text values where appropriate.

 No technical example of this TC Dataset is provided.